santanamonica/santanamonica.github.io/README.md

 `5.
 Sentiment-Analysis-Model`\
 Using Python to build a sentiment analysis model using a movie review dataset.
 Logistic regression and random forest classifier models were used and ROC curves along with precision, recall, and f1-score as metrics to evaluate the data.

+`6.
+Movie-Recommender-System`\
+This project uses Python and user input of a movie name from the dataset to recommend movies to watch with similarities.
+It narrowed the recommendations down to movies similar to the user input with over 100 ratings, so the movie watcher is guaranteed to get a highly rated film.

 ## Contact